 As an extremely simplistic example, say you’re looking to buy a car, and you really really want a car that’s very safe.
 Basically, then, you want to base your car-buying decision off of safety.
 Because what you care about the most is being safe, you want to buy the safest car you can find.
 You eventually decide to buy a Honda because they have more airbags and are thus safer than Toyota’s.
 You just did an LD Values debate in your head!
 You said that your highest value is safety.
 Then you concluded that, since Honda’s are most safe, and the value of safety is most important, you should therefore buy a Honda.

-Why is LD important?
+Why LD matters:

 What this course teaches:

 Through 31 short video lectures, this course teaches you the skills needed to compete in LD debate for competition in Christian homeschool high school leagues, with special focus on competition in the NCFCA league.
 In fact, the NCFCA-specific resolution for the current year will be used as a sample.
 At professional 4-day-long tournaments, you will debate about relevant, complex, real-world topics such as nationalism vs. globalism, the right to privacy vs. national security, freedom vs. regulations in economics, rehabilitation vs punishment in criminal justice systems, freedom of the press vs. national security, etc. You will learn the fundamentals of case construction, cross-examination, and rebuttal/refutation strategies from a national-level LD debater and debate case writer (Tobias Park) with 4 years of debating experience.